Michelle Hurd: Secretary-Treasurer of SAG-AFTRA

 From August 13 to September 12, 2025 voting was held to the President and Secretary-Treasurer, with Hurd who ran on the same ticket as Sean Astin, running against Peter Antico for Secretary-Treasurer.
 On September 12, 2025, it was announced that Hurd was elected secretary-treasurer of SAG-AFTRA for a two year term, receiving 64.77% of the vote from participating SAG-AFTRA members.

 Personal life

 In 2007, Hurd married actor Garret Dillahunt.

 In 2014, Hurd alleged that Bill Cosby was "very inappropriate with me," becoming one of the numerous women who alleged Cosby sexual assaulted them.
-She alleged that Cosby had in fact inappropriately touched her in his dressing room during her time as a Cosby Show stand-in actress.
+She alleged that Cosby had inappropriately touched her in his dressing room during her time as a Cosby Show stand-in actress.